-In our current approach, both types of confusions are solved as if it was a new object (complementary).
-The reason is that robot i cannot distinguish between the two options (different objects or same object) using only the individual and the shared concepts, because it needs more information to solve the confusion to decide if it is about the same object or if it is about a new one.
-To solve the disambiguation, as future work each robot should built autonomously a map and locate its position in the map.
+In our current approach, both types of confusions are solved as complementary objects.
+The reason is that robot i cannot distinguish with its current information between both, different objects or same object, using only the individual and the shared concepts.
+To solve the ambiguity, as future work each robot should build autonomously a map and locate its position in the map.
 In addition, for each learned object, robots will locate them in the map.
-If an object is confuse, a robot can move to the position of the object marked in the map to see the object from different perspectives in order to solve the conflict.
+For confused objects a robot can move to the position of the object marked in the map to see the object from different perspectives in order to solve the conflict.